reiryuki/Sound-Mods-Automator/README.md

 ## Attention!
 - Waves disabler/enabler will be delayed for secured keyguard until it's unlocked by user

-- If the app is not toggling Moto Audio correctly, tap "Pointer", then adjust the X and Y coordinates.
+- If the app is not toggling on/off correctly, tap "Pointer", then adjust the X and Y coordinates.
 XP & YP is coordinate for portrait mode.
 XL & YL is coordinate for landscape mode.

 - This app is need root access